 African American Collections

 HSP’s collections document the experiences and representations of African Americans from the colonial era to the present.
-This guide provides an overview of these resources, organized by type of material.
+This guide provides an overview of these resources, including manuscripts, books, pamphlets, serials, prints, broadsides, other graphics, and microfilm.

 The collections listed below were either created by or focus substantially on African Americans (or depictions of African Americans).
 The list includes brief descriptions at the collection level.
-For information about individual items by or about African Americans elsewhere in our holdings, see our manuscripts, graphics, and Afro-Americana card catalogs, which are available in our library, as well as the published guide Afro-Americana 1553-1906: A Catalog of the Holdings of the Library Company of Philadelphia and the Historical Society of Pennsylvania, 2nd ed.
+For more information about individual items by or about African Americans elsewhere in our holdings, see our online catalog, card catalogs (not available online), as well as the published guide Afro-Americana 1553-1906: A Catalog of the Holdings of the Library Company of Philadelphia and the Historical Society of Pennsylvania, 2nd ed.
 (New Castle, Del.: Oak Knoll Press, 2008).

 The record books are: ledger, 1767-1768; statistics, 1837, for the women's part of the Almshouse, listing name, age, birthplace, slave or free, marital status, probable cause of poverty, temperance habits, and employment, with comparative summaries for males and females.